HCL-HUBL/KILDA/README.md

 *rsxxx_alt*: the occurrence of kmers representing rsxxx alternative allele

-*quantile*: which decile the sample belongs to within this group
+*quantile*: The sample decile (in term of KIV-2 repeats), between 0 and 9, computed against all the other samples

 ## Quick start